esrako/AndroidTwitterAppRedux/README.md

 * Regarding favorite/unfavorite/retweet: Retweet and favorites counts, green/grey retweet icons, yellow/grey favorite icons are updated for the original tweet once the action is done, but full page refresh is not forced.
 * Regarding reply, once replied to a tweet, new tweet(reply tweet) will be added at the top of the timeline page but page is not forced to be refreshed.

+## To-Do

+* Fix un-retweet: To retweet send "id_str" of the original tweet, to undo the retweet, send "id_str" of the response from retweet.

 ## Open-source libraries used

 - [RestClient Template](https://github.com/codepath/android-rest-client-template) - Android OAuth REST Client